andretaki/simurgh/WORKFLOW.md

 Simurgh is a web application for **Alliance Chemical** to digitize and streamline government purchase order workflows.
 It replaces manual paper-based processes with AI-powered document extraction, RFQ/PO correlation, quality sheets, and label generation.

+**All work flows through Projects.** Every deal starts with an RFQ, proceeds to a quote, then PO receipt, and finally order verification/shipment.

 ---

 ## Company Information